Halloween is right around the corner.

 The best way to find cheap deals on Amazon.com is to do the following:

-- In the Halloween section, select the appropriate department, such as men’s, women’s, children’s or babies’, and then on the left side of the page, where all of the filters are, click “under $25”.
+- In the Halloween section, select the appropriate department, such as men’s, women’s and kid’s and then on the left side of the page, where all of the filters are, click “under $25”.

 - Amazon will show you all of the Halloween costumes, masks and other accessories that it has to offer that cost less than $25.